Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 When the grid is capable of resolving some turbulent content, the model will want to reduce the modeled stress and allow for resolved turbulence to contribute the remaining piece of the total stress.
-As discussed in Haering et al.~ :cite:`HaeringAIAA` and the observation of "modeled-stress depletion" in other hybrid approaches, such as DES, a mechanism for inducing resolved turbulent fluctuations at proper energy levels and timescales to match your reduction of the modeled stress is needed.
-TAMS resolves this issue through the use of an active forcing term, designed to introduce turbulent fluctuations into regions of the grid where turbulent content can be supported.
+As discussed in Haering et al. :cite:`Haering-etal:2020` and the observation of "modeled-stress depletion" in other hybrid approaches, such as DES, a mechanism for inducing resolved turbulent fluctuations at proper energy levels and timescales to match your reduction of the modeled stress is needed.
+AMS resolves this issue through the use of an active forcing term, designed to introduce turbulent fluctuations into regions of the grid where turbulent content can be supported.
 The implications of the specific form and method of introduction for this